soar004/map-application-blueprint/README.md

 - _NB!_ Have you remembered to create a .gitignore file? **_Don't forget to do that!_**

+- You might want to run `npm run dev` whilst you are setting up your project.
+Then you can see if your application responds to React along the way.

 9. Set up GitHub Actions to deploy:

     `.github/workflows/publish.yaml`